 - Support & Feedback

 Use the Right Version

-From the download page you can download three different files, for different versions of Excel or other spreadsheet software:
+From the download page you can download four different files, for different versions of Excel or other spreadsheet software:

 - If you have Excel 2010 or newer, also including Excel for Mac, use the default version, OSPC.xlsm.